sarthakmittal92/sarthakmittal92.github.io/projects/aut21/scotland-yard/index.md

 ## Description
 The Game:

-The city is an 8 x 8 grid, a Fugitive runs amok.
+The city is an 8 × 8 grid, a Fugitive runs amok.
 In a single turn, the Fugitive can move like a chess Queen: horizontally, vertically, or diagonally.
 Upto k (say, 5, but that's easily winning for a smart Fugitive.
 You can tweak this) Detectives